-If our management agreement with our Manager is terminated other than for cause (as defined in the management agreement), or if we undergo a change of control, each outstanding award under the American Capital Agency Corp.
-Equity Incentive Plan for the Manager and Affiliates, including the grant of 750,000 shares of restricted common stock to American Capital concurrently with the completion of this offering, will become immediately vested, exercisable and/ or payable.
 Unless otherwise determined by the plan administrator and set forth in an individual award agreement, outstanding awards under American Capital Agency Corp.
-Equity vested, exercisable and/ or payable.
-Unless otherwise Plan for Independent Directors will become fully vested, exercisable and/or payable upon termination of the independent director's service as a director, unless such termination of service is pursuant to a removal for cause, or if we undergo a change of control.
+Equity Incentive Plan for Independent Directors will become fully vested, exercisable and/or payable upon termination of the independent director's service as a director, unless such termination of service is pursuant to a removal for cause, or if we undergo a change of control.

-Each of our equity incentive plans will automatically expire on the tenth anniversary of the date on which they were adopted.
-Our Board of Directors may terminate, amend, modify or suspend our equity incentive plans at any time, subject to stockholder approval as required by law or stock exchange rules.
-The plan administrator may amend the terms of any outstanding award under our equity incentive plans at any time.
-No amendment or termination of our equity incentive plans, or any outstanding award, may adversely affect any of the rights of an award holder without the holder's consent.
+Our equity incentive plan will automatically expire on the tenth anniversary of the date on which it was adopted.
+Our Board of Directors may terminate, amend, modify or suspend our equity incentive plan at any time, subject to stockholder approval as required by law or stock exchange rules.
+The plan administrator may amend the terms of any outstanding award under our equity incentive plan at any time.
+No amendment or termination of our equity incentive plan, or any outstanding award, may adversely affect any of the rights of an award holder without the holder's consent.